 A nut allergy is an adverse and potentially harmful reaction to nuts.
 If you have an allergy to nuts, your immune system mistakenly believes that nuts are dangerous, and it mounts an attack against them.

-The first time you are exposed to nuts, you may not experience symptoms.
+The first time you are exposed to nuts, you may not experience a nut allerfy reaction.
 However, your immune system creates special molecules (called IgE antibodies) to alert its defences every time you are exposed to nuts in the future.
 So when you touch or eat a nut the next time, your body reacts by releasing chemicals like histamine.
 Histamine causes the symptoms of allergy, which are highlighted for you below.

 Tree nuts and peanuts are some of the most dangerous foods when it comes to severe allergic reactions known as anaphylaxis.
 Anaphylaxis is life-threatening and requires immediate medical attention.